jaiswalchitransh/Restaurant-Management-System/README.md

 - **Data Persistence**: Updates and saves changes to the menu in a JSON file (`menu.json`) for persistent storage.

 ## Contribution
-This project was developed by **Chitransh Jaiswal**.
-Chitransh was responsible for all aspects of the project, including design, development, testing, and documentation.
+I, **Chitransh Jaiswal** developed this Project Individually.
+I was responsible for all aspects of the project, including design, development, testing, and documentation.
 Contributions to improve the efficiency, readability, or functionality of the code are welcome.
 To contribute:
 - Fork the repository
 - Make your changes